Pinstickers' guide to the Grand National

 Form: 3-2131 Age: 7 Weight: 11-00

-Won the National Hunt Chase at Cheltenham after Mahler Mission was a faller.
+Grey won the National Hunt Chase at Cheltenham after Mahler Mission was a faller.
 Third in the Irish Grand National last year, trainer said he looked "tailor-made" for the Aintree race when the weights were announced in February.
 Third to stablemate Capodanno at Naas last season although better weighted by comparison here.
 Jockey and trainer won 2023 Irish National on Monday with I Am Maximus.

 Rating: 7/10 Odds: 12-1